 The best email apps deliver more than just immediate access to everything that's in your inbox.
 You can also use a good email client to manage the messages you get, organizing all that incoming mail, so that you're not snowed under by an avalanche of virtual missives.

-As you should know by now, not all email apps are created equal.
-From general purpose email app replacements to ones offering customization options, and smart assistance powered by artificial intelligence, we've found 14 email apps you might want to try.
+But as you likely know, not all email apps are created equal.
+From general purpose email app replacements to ones offering customization options, and smart assistance powered by artificial intelligence, we've found a variety of apps that can better manage your overflowing inbox.

-Depending on what you're looking for in a mail manager, these are the best email apps for your phone.
+Depending on what you're looking for in a mail manager, these are the best email apps for your phone that we've found.

 The best email apps you can download right now